 What is Lactose Intolerance?

 The body’s inability to break down a certain type of sugar called lactose is called Lactose intolerance.
 It is found in dairy products like yogurt and milk.
-When your small intestine halts manufacturing sufficient amount of the enzyme lactase then you become lactose intolerant.
-Cause by then your body won’t be able to break down lactose.
+When your small intestine halts manufacturing a sufficient amount of the enzyme lactase then you become lactose intolerant.
+Cause by then your body won’t be able to digest lactose.

 This is when unprocessed lactose moves into your large intestine.
 This is bad news as to when lactose and the bacteria in your large intestine interact, it would then cause gas, bloating, and worse diarrhea.